 The truth is for women in western culture middle age brings nothing but the dreaded menopause, translated as life’s tragedy for every woman, the brutal realisation you are "no longer desirable".

-Not surprisingly menopause is rarely mentioned or ever discussed over lunch.
+Not surprisingly menopause is rarely mentioned or ever discussed over lunch or dinner.
 We are more likely to suffer in silence.
-The prospect of turning into a bitchy, sweaty, bloated, irrational, volatile, moody cow for up to 10 years is something none of us wish to think about.
+The prospect of living with the horrific symptoms of menopause and turning into a bitchy, sweaty, bloated, irrational, volatile, moody cow for up to 10 years is something none of us wish to think about.

 Don’t be scared.
 Be prepared.